 Autopilot 2.0 Hardware Visual Giveaway:

-The original Autopilot 1.0 hardware included in early Tesla models (no side cameras in the front fender signal) was provided by a third-party supplier called Mobileye.
+The original Autopilot 1.0 (AP1) hardware included in early Tesla models starting in Q4 2014 (no side cameras in the front fender signal) was provided by a third-party supplier called Mobileye.
 While it was a very capable system, Tesla decided to part ways with Mobileye in Autopilot 2.0 in order to more rapidly advance full self-driving capabilities.
+That means that certain features, such as Navigate on Autopilot in the Version 9 software release, aren’t available for AP1 vehicles and future self-driving features also likely won’t rollout out to older AP1 cars.

 Enhanced Autopilot (today) vs. Full Self-Driving (future)